-3 AUGUST 6:30-8:00PM
+TUESDAY 1 AUGUST 6:30-8:00PM

 GALLAGHER ACADEMY OF

-Catherine teaches creative writing at the University of Waikato.
-In 2019, with sponsorship from the university, she conceived the Sargeson Prize short story competition – New Zealand’s richest short story competition.
+Catherine teaches Creative Writing at the University of Waikato and lives in Ngāruawāhia.
+In 2019, with sponsorship from the University, she conceived the Sargeson Prize – New Zealand’s richest short story competition.
 In addition to her novels, she has written two children’s books and has translated many picture books from the German.